Jori-Health/OncoGen/README.md

 # New - NGS data with gene mutations (Jan 2025)
+Grab code from v2-ngs folder!
 To aid with precision medicine projects, OncoGen now generates synthetic data to simulate NGS.
 Some highlights about this new addition -
 **Data Format**
 Patient data is saved in .csv format with options for many other types.
 The NGS data, on the other hand, is stored in HGF5 format.
 This format is well-suited for large datasets and supports hierarchical data organization, which can be beneficial for storing different types of sequencing data.